-Diabetes affects your life in a multitude of ways, but not everyone considers the intertwining relationship of diabetes and feet.
+Diabetes affects your life in a multitude of ways, but not everyone considers the intertwining relationship between diabetes and feet.
 Foot health is often an indication of your overall health, but issues that develop in your feet can also play a role in your overall health.
 It only takes a small problem in your feet to become a major complication when you have diabetes.

-When it comes to foot health, some of the main concerns are Charcot foot, foot ulcers, and the potential risk for lower limb amputation.
+When it comes to foot health, some of the main concerns are Charcot foot, foot ulcers, and the potential risk of lower limb amputation.
 As we take a look at these possible effects of the disease, stay mindful of the fact you have allies in your health here at our practice!

 Some of the reasons we take diabetes so seriously include:

 - Neuropathy.
 Diabetes can damage the peripheral nerves, which are those responsible for recording and transmitting physical sensations to the brain.
-Symptoms can include painful, phantom sensory experiences, but also numbness.
+Symptoms can include painful, phantom sensory experiences but also numbness.
 The inability to feel and transmit signals of pain back to the brain means it is possible to sustain damage without being aware and receiving appropriate treatment.